Paragraphs

 Unicompartmental knee

-If you are a candidate for partial knee replacement surgery, the Medacta MOTO Medial Partial Knee may be right for you!
+If you are a candidate for partial knee replacement surgery, the Medacta MOTO Partial Knee may be right for you!

 Arthritis